-If you’re short on cash this summer or just need ideas for new things to do, here are some activities that won’t cost you anything but time and gas to get there and back:
+If you’re short on cash or just need ideas for new things to do, here are some activities that won’t cost you anything but time and gas to get there and back:

 - Go to a National Park- While the Blue Ridge Parkway and Great Smoky Mountains National Park don’t have an access fee, Shenandoah National Park does.
 There are however, six days in 2021 when that fee is waived and you can access all national parks for free.
 Other museums and sites often have a fee-free day as well, contact them to ask for details.

 - Visit a waterfall– There are numerous waterfalls in the Shenandoah, Blue Ridge Parkway, and Great Smoky Mountains National Park regions.
 The link above shares the Milepost location as well as the length and difficulty of the hike (some can be seen from the Parkway or an overlook!).
 Some Forest Service sites do charge a day use fee (like Crabtree Falls in Virginia), but most are free to access.

 - Take a hike (or a stroll)- Nature is good medicine and helps to boost our mood and attitude.
 Find trailhead locations on our interactive map, trail details on our hiking page, and lots more locations where you can find hiking, biking, and paddle trails in picturesque places near the Parkway regions.